-Read an interview about struggle, desires and inspiration.
+Read an interview with climber Aurel Salasan about struggle and inspiration.

-How many people climbed Fitz Roy in this season, on the French-Argentinean route?
+How many people climbed Fitz Roy in this season (early 2015, l.e.), on the French-Argentinean route?

 We were two teams in that window of good weather.
 Many teams gave up because of the big amount of snow on the wall.